Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/prompts-and-requests-library.md

-If you have integrated a Custom LLM, continue to add prompts.
-If not, skip this article and see [Co-Pilot](co-pilot-features.md) and [Dynamic Conversations](dynamic-conversations-features.md) features.

 Effective prompts play a crucial role in enhancing response accuracy when interacting with LLMs.
 The new Prompts Library module empowers bot designers by allowing them to create and test suitable prompts for their specific use cases.
-It also displays all the newly added and default request/prompt templates for the integrated models with their status as active or inactive.
+It also displays all the newly added/custom and default request/prompt templates for the integrated models with their status as active or inactive.
 The default prompts are related to the pre-built models.
-However, you can import any default prompt, customize it, and use it for a custom LLM model.
+However, you can import any default prompt, customize it, and use it for a pre-built and custom LLM model.

 The post processor for prompts allows designers to align LLM responses perfectly with Platform expectations.
 Designers can modify the LLM response to guarantee the correct behavior and high-quality interactions during runtime.